WSU-CASAS/ArWISE/README.md

 ## Visualize Data

 The `visualize.py` script creates a 2D PCA plot and 2D UMAP plot of the data in the given CSV data file.
-The resulting plots are stored in files `<datafile>-pca.png` and `<datafile>-umap.png.` The first field in each line of the CSV file is assumed to be a time stamp (yyyy-mm-dd hh:mm:ss.ffffff) and the last field is a string activity label.
+The resulting plots are stored in files `<datafile>_pca.png` and `<datafile>_umap.png`.
+The first field in each line of the CSV file is assumed to be a time stamp (yyyy-mm-dd hh:mm:ss.ffffff) and the last field is a string activity label.
 The remaining fields represent the feature vector that is visualized.
 The colors in the plots represent the value of the activity for the corresponding data point.
+See `data/data.csv` for a sample input file.

 ```
 python visualize.py <datafile.csv>
 ```

-The `confusion_wheel.py` script generates a confusion wheel plot to visualize a confusion matrix set of classification results, stored in file `confusion_matrix.csv.` The whell is stored in file `cw.png.`
+The `confusion_wheel.py` script generates a confusion wheel plot to visualize a confusion matrix set of classification results, stored in file the given CSV file.
+The wheel is stored in file `<confusion_matrix>_wheel.png`.
+See `data/confusion_matrix.csv` for a sample input file.

 ```
-python confusion_wheel.py
+python confusion_wheel.py <confusion_matrix.csv>
 ```

 ## Models